kluctl/go-jinja2/README.md

 # Embedded Jinja2 Renderer

+> ⚠️**This go-jina2 module is deprecated and archived**⚠️
+>
+> Please see https://github.com/kluctl/kluctl/pull/1246 for the reasoning.

 This library provides an embedded Jinja2 renderer, based on https://github.com/kluctl/go-embed-python.
 It works by spawning one (or multiple) Jinaj2 renderer processes which communicate with your Go application via stdin/stdout.